nucypher/nucypher/docs/source/staking/remote_worker_cli.rst

 Remote Worker Management
 ========================

-Nucypher maintains some simple tools leveraging open source tools such as Ansible, to make it easy to keep your Nucypher Ursula nodes working and up to date.
+NuCypher maintains an CLI to assist with the management of multiple remote Nucypher Ursula nodes, leveraging automation tools like Ansible and Docker.

 .. code:: bash